analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 class from the perspective of risk management using the *Sorting Smoothing Method*.
 In this project, we summoned the **“Default of credit card clients, Taiwan 2005”** dataset available at [UCI machine-learning repository](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).

+## **What is Default**

+When a customer accepts a credit card from a bank or issuer he/she agrees to certain terms and condition such as he/she needs to make their minimum payment by the due data listed on their credit card statements.
+If the consumer fails to make the payment for the debt by the due date, the issuer mark the credit card as default and might charge a penulty rate, decreasing credit link and and in case of serious delniquency close the account.

+## **How Credit Card Default Happens**

+Sometimes credit card-issuing banks in order to gain large amount of market share issue credit cards to unqualified clients without suffient information about their ability of repayment of the bills.
+When the card holders overuse their cards to consume servises and goods irrespective of their repayment ability of the bills, they accumulate a heavy debts.

+In the area of consumer finance it is pivotal for the card issuing banks to be able to estimate the chance for a card holder to become default for risk analysis and approving the credit card applications.

 ## **Objective**